asr-24/SentinelShare/README.md

 ## Folder structure

-`/application` - Reactjs initialized frontend app; server.js is Token API `/web3` - Truffle initialized to interact with smart contracts and Nodejs app to interact with IPFS and provide authentication
+`/frontend` - Reactjs initialized frontend app; server.js is Token API `/backend` - Truffle initialized to interact with smart contracts and Nodejs app to interact with Helia.

 ## Installation

-- Go to `/application` and run `npm install`
-- Go to `/web3` and run `npm install`

-## Usage

-- In /application, run `node server.js`
-- Open a new terminal and run `npm start` to start Reactjs
-- In /web3, run `node app.js` to fetch the CID for the AuthDB
+Run `npm install` in the following folders:

+- `backend/`
+- `backend/atlas`
+- `frontend/`

 ---